aevilla160/hpc_docs/docs/hpc_vocab.md

 ## HPC Vocabulary & Terminology <!-- {docsify-ignore-all} -->

 In this section users can find important and technical vocabulary or "jargon" related to High-Performance Computing.
-This page will contain the term and it's definition.
+This page will contain the term and its definition.

-__Note:__ It is highly recommended that new HPC users familarize themselves with the terminology as it will be vital for properly understanding computing resources.
+__Note:__ It is highly recommended that new HPC users familiarize themselves with the terminology as it will be vital for properly understanding computing resources.